-A new feature in 0.15.0 allows Falco to take actions when it detects dropped system call events.
-When system call events are dropped, Falco may have problems building its internal view of the processes, files, containers, and orchestrator metadata in use, which in turn may affect rules that depend on that metadata.
-These actions make it easier to detect when dropped system calls are occurring.
+With the enhancements introduced in v0.15.0, Falco can now intelligently detect dropped system call events and take remedial actions, such as alerting or even exiting Falco entirely.
+When system call events are dropped, Falco might encounter problems building its internal view of the processes, files, containers, and orchestrator metadata in use, which in turn might affect the rules that depend on that metadata.
+The explicit signals that Falco now provides make it easier to detect dropped system calls.

-Every second, Falco reads system call event counts that are populated by the kernel module/ebpf program.
-These include counts of the number of system calls processed, and most importantly, the number of times the kernel tried to write system call information to the shared buffer between kernel and userspace but found the buffer to be full.
-These are considered dropped system call events.
+Every second, Falco reads system call event counts that are populated by the kernel module/eBPF program.
+The reading includes the number of system calls processed, and most importantly, the number of times the kernel tried to write system call information to the shared buffer between the kernel and user space, but found the buffer was full.
+These failed write attempts are considered dropped system call events.

-When at least one dropped event is detected, Falco can take any of the following actions:
+When at least one dropped event is detected, Falco takes one of the following actions:

-Here’s an sample log message, alert, and exit message:
+Given below are a sample log message, an alert, and an exit message:

 Wed Mar 27 15:28:22 2019: Falco initialized with configuration file /etc/falco/falco.yaml Wed Mar 27 15:28:22 2019: Loading rules from file /etc/falco/falco_rules.yaml: Wed Mar 27 15:28:24 2019: Falco internal: syscall event drop.
 1 system calls dropped in last second.
 15:28:24.000207862: Critical Falco internal: syscall event drop.
 1 system calls dropped in last second.(n_drops=1 n_evts=1181) Wed Mar 27 15:28:24 2019: Falco internal: syscall event drop.
 1 system calls dropped in last second.
 Wed Mar 27 15:28:24 2019: Exiting.